Computer Applications | Google Docs | Middle School

 Middle school teachers across the country need to teach students how to use Google Docs.
 But where can they start?

-Google Docs is becoming increasingly important for students to learn, but there aren’t many resources to help — especially since Microsoft Word is still the giant when it comes to word processing.
+Teaching Google Docs is becoming increasingly important, but there aren’t many resources to help — especially since Microsoft Word is still the giant when it comes to word processing.

-Plus, with hundreds of students coming to your classroom each year, it would take all of your personal time to plan and implement your own lessons.
+Plus, with hundreds of students coming to your classroom each year, it would take all of your personal time to implement your own Google Docs lesson plans.

 That’s why we’ve put some ideas together to help you easily start teaching your students how to use Google Docs!